All your mortgage stress test questions, answered

 To qualify for a mortgage, lenders will put your financial situation through the worst conditions and see if it still comes back intact or at least alive.
 They must test if you can afford the five-year benchmark rate of the Bank of Canada or 2 more percentage points in your current interest rate.

-OSFI wants to ensure you can afford your mortgage if interest rates increase (which they did) and if your financial situation goes downhill.
+OSFI wants to ensure you can afford your mortgage if interest rates increase and if your financial situation goes downhill.

 How has it affected Canadians?